 HarJiwan, founder of HarJiwan Yoga, is dedicated to inspiring and uplifting individuals to reach their highest potential in spirit, body and mind through the teachings of Kundalini Yoga and Meditation.
 One of Australia’s most experienced and dynamic Kundalini Yoga teachers, she has been teaching and presenting nationally and internationally for 22 years (Pilates since 1992).

-Formerly a professional ballet dancer, she has dedicated herself to Yoga since a young age and studied with renowned Yoga teachers globally.
+Formerly also a professional ballet dancer, she has dedicated herself to Yoga since a young age and studied with renowned Yoga teachers globally.
 After opening and creating a vibrant and successful Pilates studio in Melbourne based at the Australian Ballet Company, her journey lead to New Mexico, USA – studying at the feet of the Master of Kundalini Yoga, Yogi Bhajan.
 This was an extremely powerful, profoundly life changing and deeply heartfelt experience and set a new direction.

 In 2002 HarJiwan opened Australia’s ﬁrst Kundalini Yoga studio ‘Kundalini Yoga Australia’ in South Melbourne (also known as Guru Ram Das Ashram, Melbourne – blessed by Yogi Bhajan), which became a hub for introducing the teachings to a new audience and ignited a new wave of teachers.
 On advice from Yogi Bhajan, HarJiwan developed and came to understand the deep and transforming power of a consistent daily sadhana – spiritual practice.
 This daily practice includes the powerful Mahbound Lotus Kriya for 31 min which she has practiced daily for over 8 years and continues to this day.
 The calling came in 2005 to move to Byron Bay where she now resides with her 7 yr old son Bodhi.